Environment and Energy

 - identification of relevant environmental aspects and legal requirements,

-- definition of environmental policy,
+- definition of environmental policies,

-- definition of environmental objectives and targets, and environmental management programmes for achieving the set objectives and targets,
+- definition of environmental objectives and targets, and environmental management programmes for achieving the set of objectives and targets,

 - identification of interested parties,